Ryan Crocker: 2002 memo concerning Iraq

-According to the book, Soldier: The Life of Colin Powell by Washington Post reporter Karen DeYoung, as the Bush administration was preparing for war with Iraq in late 2002, then-Secretary of State, Colin Powell ordered Crocker and then–Special Assistant to the Secretary of State, William J. Burns, to prepare a secret memo examining the risks associated with a U.S. invasion of Iraq.
+According to the book, Soldier: The Life of Colin Powell by Washington Post reporter Karen DeYoung, as the Bush administration was preparing for war with Iraq in late 2002, then-Secretary of State, Colin Powell ordered Crocker and then–special assistant to the secretary of state, William J. Burns, to prepare a secret memo examining the risks associated with a U.S. invasion of Iraq.
 The six-page memo, titled "The Perfect Storm", stated that toppling Saddam Hussein could unleash long-repressed sectarian and ethnic tensions, that the Sunni minority would not easily relinquish power, and those powerful neighbors such as Iran, Syria and Saudi Arabia would try to move in to influence events.
 It also cautioned that the United States would have to start from scratch in building a political and economic system because Iraq's infrastructure was in tatters.

 Testimony before U.S. Congress

-On September 10, 2007 Crocker and Commander of the Multi-National Forces in Iraq David H. Petraeus testified before the U.S. House of Representatives about the status of the Iraq war.
+On September 10, 2007, Crocker and Commander of the Multi-National Forces in Iraq David H. Petraeus testified before the U.S. House of Representatives about the status of the Iraq war.
 Similar testimony was given on the following day to the U.S. Senate.
-In their "Report to Congress on the Situation in Iraq", Crocker stated that "It is no exaggeration to say that Iraq is—and will remain for some time—a traumatized society."
+In their "Report to Congress on the Situation in Iraq", Crocker stated that "It is no exaggeration to say that Iraq is, and will remain for some time, a traumatized society."

-Regarding the politics of Iraq, he said, "In many respects, the debates currently occurring in Iraq are akin to those surrounding our civil rights movement or struggle over states rights."
+Regarding the politics of Iraq, he said, "In many respects, the debates currently occurring in Iraq--de-Baathification and provincial powers--are akin to those surrounding our civil rights movement or struggle over states rights."
 He also said, "I do believe that Iraq's leaders have the will to tackle the country's pressing problems, although it will take longer than we originally anticipated because of the environment and the gravity of the issues before them."
 Crocker argued that "a secure, stable democratic Iraq at peace with its neighbors is attainable."

 Personal life

-On August 14, 2012, he was arrested in Spokane Valley, Washington for driving while intoxicated and leaving an automobile accident scene.
+On August 14, 2012, he was arrested in Spokane Valley, Washington, for driving while intoxicated and leaving an automobile accident scene.
 In November he pleaded guilty to a reduced charge of reckless driving.
 During court proceedings, it was stated that Crocker had been administered two blood alcohol tests after the accident, with the results of .160 and .152 percent, both exceeding the legal limit of .08.
 In addition, Crocker's attorney indicated that at the time of the accident, he had recently undergone brain surgery to treat a subdural hematoma, which might have negatively affected his cognitive abilities.
-Crocker was sentenced to a 30-day suspension of his driver's license, a $1,000 fine, and 24 months of probation.
+Crocker was sentenced to a thirty-day suspension of his driver's license, a $1,000 fine, and 24 months of probation.
 In addition, he was required to make restitution for the damage he caused to the other vehicle involved in the accident.